Reeds-github/Hero-Mode/README.md

 2. A Softmodded Wii/Wii U that has Homebrew
 3. Get Nintendont or any Gamecube Loader that can load ISOs for the Wii/Wii U

-DO ALL of these before you do the upcoming steps
-If you have these out of the way, you may proceed

 The mod will not work on any other version of the game.

 Now that you have all of the requirements, follow these steps.